Must See TV: "Comedy Night Done Right" (2006–2012)

 For the 2010–11 season, in addition to Community, 30 Rock and The Office, a new sitcom premiered to complete the lineup that fall: Outsourced, however, it received mixed reviews and NBC decided to not renew the show for the following season; that season also marked the brief return of The Apprentice to Thursday nights, before moving at mid-season to Sundays.
 On January 20, 2011, NBC rebranded the night once again, renaming it "Comedy Night Done Right – All Night", adding a third hour of comedies at 10 p.m. (the network had previously run a three-hour comedy lineup once annually on Thursdays during the late 1990s and early 2000s as a programming stunt).
-The three-hour comedy block consisted on Community, 30 Rock, The Office, Outsourced, the mid-season entry Perfect Couples (later replaced by another mid-season entry The Paul Reiser Show–becoming Paul Reiser's starring vehicle after Mad About You) and the return of Parks & Recreation.
+The three-hour comedy block consisted on Community, 30 Rock, The Office, Outsourced, the mid-season entry Perfect Couples (later replaced by another mid-season entry The Paul Reiser Show –becoming Paul Reiser's starring vehicle after Mad About You–) and the return of Parks & Recreation.
 This lineup was discontinued in the fall of 2011, following the cancellations of Outsourced, Perfect Couples and The Paul Reiser Show due to low ratings and negative reception, when the night reverted to two hours of comedies and one drama and, in 2012, two hours of comedy and the news magazine Rock Center.

 NBC Thursday two-hour comedy remained almost the same for the 2011–12 season, with the sitcom Whitney, the fall new show for the season, joining the returning comedies Community, The Office and Parks & Recreation.
 Meanwhile, 30 Rock returned to Thursdays at mid-season, when NBC moved from Wednesdays, the sitcom Up All Night, starring Christina Applegate on her second sitcom for the network after Jesse, taking over the timeslot of Whitney, which was eventually moved to Wednesdays and took over Up All Night timeslot.

 "We Peacock Comedy" (2012–2013)

-For the 2012–13 season, NBC renamed the Thursday comedy night as "We Peacock Comedy", however, that season experienced various fates: Up All Night being canceled at mid-season; and two of NBC's most successful shows from the 2000s ending their runs that season: The Office and 30 Rock, leaving the air after nine and seven seasons, respectively.
+For the 2012–13 season, NBC renamed the Thursday comedy night as "We Peacock Comedy", however, that season experienced various fates: Up All Night being canceled at mid-season; and two of NBC's most successful and critically acclaimed shows from the 2000s ending their runs that season: The Office after nine seasons (which during its final two seasons experienced considerable decrease in quality and viewership –especially after Steve Carell left the series after its seventh season–), and 30 Rock after seven seasons (which despite the critical acclaim, the series struggled in the ratings throughout its run, and never ranked higher than 69th place in the yearly Nielsen ratings).